yihui/yihui.org/content/en/2017-09-11-the-bookdown-book-in-retrospect.md

 ## Get it done before talking about it

 I have to admit that I have failed to accomplish a lot of things that I promised over the years.
 This makes me feel really bad, and I can tell you that I constantly felt guilty especially in the years 2014 and 2015.
-Someday I'll write more about my crisis.
+Someday I'll write more about [my crisis](/en/2018/02/career-crisis/).

 To avoid failing to keep my promises, I developed a special strategy when writing a book: I wouldn't talk to a publisher until I finish the first draft of the book.
 In particular, I won't send a book proposal to the publisher.
 Basically, I'll try to get the whole book done before I start to think about publishing it.
 Publishing the bookdown book was a much more comfortable process due to two reasons: I had finished the draft when I started to talk to John (not much burden left on writing), and the book was short (only a little over 100 pages).

 ## Forget about typos

 In some of my previous talks, I have mentioned that I ignore my typos on purpose when I write.
 To some extent, I even hope I have some typos in the manuscript, so that readers can help a bit as they read the book.
 I have no evidence to support it, but I believe that when a reader realized she could help correct typos, she would probably read the manuscript more carefully.
-Evil me, but look at the (merged and closed) [pull requests](https://github.com/rstudio/bookdown/pulls) to correct my typos.
+Evil me, but look at the merged [pull requests](https://github.com/rstudio/bookdown/pulls) to correct my typos.

 ## Automate as much as possible